VA Disability for Hearing LossUpdated: November 4, 2022

 - 1000 Hz

 - 2000 Hz

 - 8000 Hz

-A VA procedural manual from 2007 describes the Pure Tone test steps as including (but not limited to) the following:
+A VA procedural manual from 2007 described the pure-one test steps include (but are not limited to) the following:

-- Exposing the patient to pure tones “well below the expected threshold” with a starting point recommended at 0 dB.
+- Exposing the patient to pure tones “well below the expected threshold” with a starting point recommended at 0 decibels.